client9/cardinal/PROJECT_STATUS.md

 - [x]: add Rune as a fundamental atom.
 - [x]: change parser to handle rune literals 'a', 'b', 'c' as per Go standards
+- [ ]: TODO:  ToString function
-- TODO: check "hello"[1] = 'X'
+- [ ]: TODO: "hello"[1] = 'X', fails.
-- TODO: add Character based functions
+- [ ]: TODO: add Character based functions
-- TODO: add Regexp
+- [ ]: TODO: add Regexp
+- [ ]: TODO: consider adding []rune specialization instead of List of Expr/Rune.

 ## Sets and Associations

 - Basic `Association` type works (a map of Expression to Expression)
 - Needs some cleanup

 - TODO: pure set types..
 Decide if Sets are ordered or not.
+Sets aren't really needed but easy to add since we have the `{... }` syntax already.
+See Python Sets.
-- TODO: Union, works only for true List objects, need to expand to any list-like object
+- TODO: Union, works only for true List objects, need to expand to any list-like object.
+See Pattern matching below for blocker.
 - TODO: Difference, Intersection, Complement

 ## Pattern Matching

 - Excellent matching virtual machine with no backtracking, and fast 'one-step NFA' for simple matching.

+- TODO: Condition predicate
 - TODO: consolidate.
 Currently one system for function lookup, another for generic MatchQ stuff
 - TODO: add lazy matching (should be easy)
 - TODO: Add  pattern or one-or-more or zero-or-more "list-like" objects.
 ANy list object can be expressed with `_(...)`.
 Need to extend to `__(...)` and `___(...)`